Volkswagen California review

 Engines, drive & performance

 If you allow for the fact that the California is based on a commercial van, this camper gives a reasonable account of itself on a twisty road.
 The steering may feel rather vague and imprecise compared to that of a family car, but you quickly get used to the VW's extra bulk and won't find it intimidating to drive.
-It's been tweaked slightly for the 6.1 version but feels very similar on the move, and the fear of upsetting the plates and pots in the cupboards is likely to ensure a more relaxed pace.
+It's been tweaked slightly for the 6.1 version but feels very similar on the move – regardless, the fear of upsetting the plates and pots in the cupboards is likely to ensure a more relaxed pace.

 Pick the plusher California Ocean model, and you get a choice of both the 148bhp entry-level engine and a 201bhp version that can be specced with Volkswagen’s 4MOTION four-wheel drive.